maxwellsquared/minimal-portfolio/README.md

 ## 🚀 hello!

+Hello!
 Welcome to my lil website.
 It was built with Gatsby and React.
-Fun!
+If you'd like to use any of this stuff, you're welcome to it.